Skip to content

 Market Overview

 EOS is a delegated proof-of-stake blockchain that was among the earliest high-throughput Layer 1 platforms.
-EOS perpetual futures have been listed since the early days of crypto derivatives, providing extensive historical data for backtesting strategies.
+EOS perpetual futures have been listed since the early days of crypto derivatives, providing years of historical data for backtesting strategies.
 EOS perps now trade with reduced volume compared to peak levels, but the asset still offers tradeable volatility during alt rotation cycles when capital flows into legacy Layer 1 tokens.

 Trading Tips for EOS Perps